CROWS: CROWS-J

 In May 2018, Stryker ICVs of the 2nd Cavalry Regiment deployed to Europe to test the CROWS-Javelin, a version of the M153 turret fitted with an FGM-148 Javelin anti-tank missile tube.
 This enables the vehicle gunner to detect and destroy heavy armor out to 3 km without requiring a soldier to dismount.
 The Army plans to up-gun all its Stryker brigades by adding a 30 mm cannon to half of the ICVs in rifle and scout platoons while adding the CROWS-J to the other half, roughly 80 vehicles with each per brigade.

 CROWS III

 By September 2013, the U.S. Army had over 8,000 CROWS systems in use.
 The new CROWS III incorporates a laser dazzler to temporarily blind suspicious individuals rather than needing to open fire, additional cameras on the side and rear of the turret to expand situational awareness without rotating the turret, and an infrared laser pointer to paint objects at night.
 The larger version of CROWS is equipped with a Javelin missile launcher.

-Even though Kongsberg Gruppen enjoyed record profits during this time, the decision was made to merge subsidiaries, Kongsberg Defense and Kongsberg Protech Systems in an effort to save 100 Million NOK or $10,285,500 by terminating the contracts of several employees from these divisions.